-When Roborock unveiled the S5 Max, it changed the way we viewed 2-in-1 hybrids.
+When Roborock unveiled the S5 Max, it changed how we viewed 2-in-1 hybrids.
 It was the first robot vacuum/mop combo I’ve seen that mops as well as it vacuums.

 The electronic water tank was a game-changer in a way.
 Now, Roborock adds another layer to that technology with sonic technology.
-They call it VibraRise, and it adds an agitation aspect that you won’t see in many brands.
+They call it VibraRise, which adds an agitation aspect you won’t see in many brands.
 Another upgrade is the Auto Empty Dock, which will be released in a few months.

 It will be available as an add-on, but no word yet if Roborock will sell it as a package.

 Value - 95%